 The Transportation Department oversees the safety of our most precious cargo – our students – making sure they are safe en route to school, home, or school activity.
 The Transportation Department also wants students to be safe while they are waiting for the bus.
+Statistically, school buses are the safest mode of transportation to and from school.

 Union also cares deeply about its employees and that includes our bus drivers.
 Even Union Superintendent Dr. Kirt Hartzler used to drive a bus.
 If you are looking for a job opportunity, please consider working for Union Transportation.
 Apply now.